Shamyuktha06/Python---Random-Password-Generator/README.md

 # Python---Random-Password-Generator

 Random Password Generator

-What it Does
+1.What it Does
 The Random Password Generator is a Python-based tool designed to create secure and customizable passwords.
 Users can specify the length and ensure their passwords are strong by including a combination of uppercase letters, lowercase letters, numbers, and special characters.

-Key Features
+2.Key Features

-Customizable Password Length: Users can define the length of the password as per their requirements.
+*Customizable Password Length: Users can define the length of the password as per their requirements.

-Diverse Character Set: The generated password includes a mix of:
+*Diverse Character Set: The generated password includes a mix of:

-Uppercase letters
+*Uppercase letters

-Lowercase letters
+*Lowercase letters

-Numbers
+*Numbers

-Special characters
+*Special characters

 Secure Password Generation: Ensures strong and unpredictable passwords suitable for protecting sensitive accounts.

 Easy to Use: Simple command-line interface to guide users through the password generation process.

-How to Use or Run It
+3.How to Use or Run It

 Prerequisites